You should read those highway signs about tunnel height restrictions

-Because it was built in the 1940s, well before large, wild, and unrestrained 18 wheelers roamed the highways, it is a very narrow tunnel.
+Because it was built in the 1940s, well before large, wild, and unrestrained 18-wheelers roamed the highways, it is a very narrow tunnel.

 Of course, the Ford Focus died!
 I wouldn’t let you down.

 The whole tunnel glowed an eery red.
-I thought I was in the China Syndrome.

-They were probably from Mississippi.
+Probably from Mississippi.

 I was 19 and lacked a fully developed brain.
 Few men should be allowed to roam alone before the age of 30.